 To prevent this from happening again, I found a way to test for starch in foods using iodine.
 See how under DIET section.

-Unfortunately, I had too much white wine, what can I say I’m only human, and ate barbecue sauce on 5 May/2019.
+Unfortunately, I had too much white wine, what can I say I’m only human and ate barbecue sauce on 5 May/2019.
 Here are my results.
 I am back to having the Cushing’s symptoms.
+But after six months of being back on the no starch diet, I have recovered from the Cushing’s symptoms.

 I ate corn-fed steak and got a burning in the vagina and became sick with Cushing’s symptoms again.
-Steak is non-starchy.
-But the cow ate corn, which is starchy, and I ate the cow so, I got sick again with the Cushing’s symptoms.
+Steak is a non-starchy food.
+But the cow ate corn, which is starchy, and I ate the cow so, I got sick again with Cushing’s symptoms.
 Unfortunately, I didn’t have the bloodwork done at that time to show white blood count numbers.

 I think this shows up because I have no starch in my body so when I eat a starch it is reactive.
 I think if you always eat starch your body is desensitized and therefore may not react to produce elevated bloodwork.